doron2402/couchnode-memcached-compat/README.md

     npm install

+Then modify the settings.js file (and/or set up a bucket named 'test' with proxy port 11216.

-Run the tests and JShint:
+Run the tests:

-    make
+    make test

 ## Contribute